open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 In here, we have rules for configuration and the schema that is used to verify the configuration values.
 We also have default values that will be merged with the user's values.
-The end-result is a sort of three-way merge.
-File determines where the change needs to happen and path determines the location in the file.
+The end-result is a sort of three-way merge. `file` determines where the change needs to happen and `path` determines the location in the file.

 At the end of the day, no matter where the configuration values are coming from, a plain `Localization` is performed using the OCM library: